Vulval cancer is rare. Most cases are diagnosed in women over the age of 65.

 UK referral guidelines

-The NICE guidelines say that your GP should consider an urgent referral (within 2 weeks) to a specialist if you have:
+You should have an urgent referral to a specialist if you have:

 - an unexplained vulval lump or sore (ulceration)

 Your doctor might first of all suggest some treatment for vulval itching or pain.
 These symptoms may be due to a skin infection, for example.
 Do go back if you have been prescribed treatment and your symptoms are continuing or getting worse.

 Sometimes you might feel that your GP is not concerned enough about your symptoms.
 If you think they should be more concerned, print this page and the symptoms page.
 Ask your GP to talk it through with you.
 Together you can decide if you should see a specialist.

 If you see a specialist they will want to examine you and may do several tests.